dcunited001/dcunited001.github.io/_posts/2015-08-26-epistemology-cognition-and-category-theory-part-three.md

 ### &#x2297; [Writing](/posts/2015-08-26-epistemology-cognition-and-category-theory-part-three.html#writing)

-Writers have to understand how to portray various situations in order to cultivate the reader's thoughts towards specific means.
+Writers have to understand how to portray various situations in order to cultivate the reader's thoughts towards specific avenues.
 Writers need to intensely understand psychology, not just of the situations they present in their works, but also of the various categories of readers, who will interpret the work differently.
 The best writers can